LEAP-at-Chapman/Intro-to-Model-Checking-with-Spin/README.md

 I used to give a semester-long course on model checking.
 For now, I pull out **three short introductions** to model checking that can be read independently and present the topic from different angles.

-- For a hands-on introduction to the workings of Spin I present how Spin can be used for solving the [Wolf, Goat, Cabbage](notes/Wolf-Goat-Cabbage.md) puzzle.
+- Lecture 1: For a hands-on introduction to the workings of Spin I present how Spin can be used for solving the [Wolf, Goat, Cabbage](notes/Wolf-Goat-Cabbage.md) puzzle.

-For the next lecture, I will work out two further examples:
-- For a highlevel introduction, I like [Model Checking: A Tutorial Overview](https://members.loria.fr/SMerz/papers/mc-tutorial.pdf) by Stephan Merz.
+- Lecture 2: For a highlevel introduction, I like [Model Checking: A Tutorial Overview](https://members.loria.fr/SMerz/papers/mc-tutorial.pdf) by Stephan Merz.
 I will write a short meta-tutorial with exercises and code in [Model Checking the Needham-Schroeder Protocol](notes/needham-schroeder.md).

-- For a more indepth analysis of a classic example of concurrency theory, I will write one or two tutorials on the mutual exclusion problem.
+- Lecture 3 (not worked out at the moment): For a more indepth analysis of a classic example of concurrency theory, I will write one or two tutorials on the mutual exclusion problem.

 I also have an [introduction to the introductions](./notes/Introduction.md) which gives a short technical summary of LTL in Spin.